Demonstration of a quantum C-NOT Gate in a Time-Multiplexed fully reconfigurable photonic processor: Results

 \subsection{Demonstration of the TM C-NOT gate}

-The C-NOT gate is an operation involving a control (C) and target (T) qubit.
-Similarly to what happens in its classical counterpart, the state of the T-qubit is flipped if the C-qubit is in the logical $|1\rangle$ state, and stays unchanged when C is in the $|0\rangle$ state.
-In general, the action of the C-NOT is represented by a unitary transformation, which in the C-T joint basis \{$|00\rangle$,$|01\rangle$,$|10\rangle$,$|11\rangle$\} takes the form:
+The C-NOT gate is an operation involving a control (C) and a target (T) qubit.
+Similarly to what happens in its classical counterpart, the state of the T-qubit is flipped if and only if the C-qubit is in the logical $|1\rangle$ state.
+The action of the C-NOT is represented by a unitary transformation, which in the C-T computational basis \{$|00\rangle$,$|01\rangle$,$|10\rangle$,$|11\rangle$\} takes the form:

-The main challenge in the realization of a photonic C-NOT gate resides in the inherently non-interacting nature of photons.
-For this reason a photon based implementation of the gate require the addition of ancillary modes and post-selection on specific coincidence output patterns.
-The scheme of Fig. \ref{fig:C-NOTscheme}a) requires a combination of BSs with reflectivity of $\frac{1}{2}$, $\pm\frac{1}{3}$.
-For the BS operations we take into account unitaries with no imaginary phases where depending on the reflectivity setting $\pm$R we have the transformation: